darugnaa/dns/README.md

     127.0.0.1     apps.skype.com

 ### 127.0.0.1 vs 0.0.0.0
 Which value to use?
 I'm doing some research on the topic.
+`127.0.0.1` is the local machine itself.